This page is in the process of being updated for ODrive Pro

 There are a few items we need to configure on the ODrive before setting up the motor.

-Set this to True if using a brake resistor.
+Set this to True if using a brake resistor (not supported on all ODrives).
 You need to save the ODrive configuration and reboot the ODrive for this to take effect.

-This is the resistance of the brake resistor.
+This is the resistance of the brake resistor (not supported on all ODrives).
 You can leave this at the default setting if you are not using a brake resistor.
 Note that there may be some extra resistance in your wiring and in the screw terminals, so if you are getting issues while braking you may want to increase this parameter by around 0.05 ohm.

 This is the amount of current allowed to flow back into the power supply.
 The convention is that it is negative.
 By default, it is set to a conservative value of 10mA.
 If you are using a brake resistor and getting